AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/04_Aws_EC2_Tutorial.md

 author_profile: true
 ---

+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+It is designed to make web-scale cloud computing easier for developers.
 This tutorial will help you get jump started with AWS EC2.

 # 1. Go to Amazon Web Services’ Website